nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-JARVIS is a **desktop app for a CS1101S Teaching Assistant to manage students and tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+JARVIS is a **desktop app for a CS1101S Teaching Assistant to manage students, tasks and lessons, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, JARVIS can help manage your class efficiently.

 * Table of Contents
 {:toc}